Pradeep7483/Pradeep7483/README.md

  Hi there 👋, I'm Pradeep S A

-🎓 Final-year Electronics & Communication Engineering Student at RRCE, Bangalore 💡 Passionate about Embedded Systems, VLSI Design, and Full Stack Development
+🎓 Final-year Electronics & Communication Engineering Student at RRCE, Bangalore.
+💡 Passionate about Embedded Systems, VLSI Design, and Full Stack Development.
-🌟 I love building real-world solutions that are fast, clean, and user-focused
+🌟 I love building real-world solutions that are fast, clean, and user-focused.
-⚡ Open to opportunities in Software Development, Core ECE, and Government roles
+⚡ Open to opportunities in Software Development, Core ECE, and Government roles.

 ---